zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 ### Manage recording consent

-You can use the Teams admin center or the **`-ExplicitRecordingConsent`** parameter in the [**CsTeamsMeetingPolicy**](/powershell/module/teams/set-csteamsmeetingpolicy) cmdlet to manage explicit consent.
-This parameter also manages explicit recording consent for Audio Conferencing.
-To learn about explicit consent for Audio Conferencing, see [Explicit recording consent for Audio Conferencing](conferencing-recording-consent.md).
+You can use the Teams admin center or the **`-ExplicitRecordingConsent`** parameter in the [**CsTeamsMeetingPolicy**](/powershell/module/teams/set-csteamsmeetingpolicy) cmdlet to manage recording consent.
+This parameter also manages recording consent for Audio Conferencing.
+To learn about recording consent for Audio Conferencing, see [Explicit recording consent for Audio Conferencing](conferencing-recording-consent.md).
 To manage this feature using PowerShell, see the [PowerShell section](#powershell) in this article.

 The following table shows the behaviors of the settings for explicit consent: